wlandau/crew/README.md

 [![lint](https://github.com/ropensci/crew/workflows/lint/badge.svg)](https://github.com/ropensci/crew/actions?query=workflow%3Alint)

 The user interface in `crew` is an abstraction for high-performance computing technologies.
 Like the `future` R package, `crew` provides a backend-agnostic standard.
-But unlike `future`, `crew` prioritizes centralized scheduling, semi-persistent workers, and user-driven customization.
+But unlike `future`, `crew` prioritizes centralized scheduling, semi-persistent (reusable) workers, and user-driven customization.
 The user supplies methods to initialize, dispatch, poll, and terminate a worker on a specific backend technology.
 The backend technology could be forked processes, an on-premises high-performance computing cluster, a cloud computing service, or even another worker abstraction like `future`.
 Then, `crew` supplies an `R6` subclass to create objects that manage the actual workers.
 Every worker group has a centralized mutable cache and a centralized registry of all the workers in the group, both of which are available to the user-defined worker methods.
 This facilitates advanced capabilities such as worker affinities and batched polling.
 The end goal is to help pipeline tools such as such `targets` efficiently orchestrate tasks without having to support individual low-level interfaces to specific high-performance computing platforms or cloud computing services.

 ## Installation